- Basic Policy on Social Contribution Activities

 Sanriku Railway's "Sanriku Smile" campaign

-Tohoku lecture held online
+Tohoku lecture held online and in person

 Support activities for Higashiyama Zoo and Botanical Gardens